StarRocks/starrocks/docs/en/sql-reference/sql-functions/Window_function.md

 ### AVG()

-Calculate the average value of a field in a given window.
+Calculates the average value of a field in a given window.
 This function ignores NULL values.

 **Syntax:**